 In the case that you are installing the floodlight camera directly to the bracket, fit the wires into the back openings of the camera.

-Adjust the angles of the floodlights and the camera
+Adjust the angles of the floodlights

 - To enforce a water-resistant seal, apply silicone compound around the entire perimeter where the junction box is attached to the bracket.